phmshk/fittrack/README.md

 You can try the live application here: **[\[ ➡️ Live Demo \]](https://fittrack-app-rt2cp.ondigitalocean.app/)**

 Please note: This deployed version is connected to a live Firebase backend.
-To explore the app, you must register a new account.
+To explore the app, you can register a new account or use testing one.

+Email: fittrack@test.account

+Password: Password123!

 (The demo credentials listed below are for local mock development only and will not work on the live version.)